kolinjacobs/Blog-in/README.md

   Landding page(/)

-    renders all blog posted posted to the website ordered by post date and time
+    renders all blogs posted to the website in order by post time

-    allows for upvoting and downvoting
+    upvote and downvote posts

   New Post(/post)

-    enter a title and content and post blog to the site
+    enter a title and content to create a blog post

   login(/login)

-    enter username and password and gain access to create new posts, comment, and vote
+    enter username and password to create new posts, comment, and vote

   login(/signup)

-    enter a username, password and email inorder to create an account
+    enter a username, password and email to create an account

   profile(/profile)